keaghanjames/island_languages/README.md

 Code/

-Cookie_Cutter.R - code used to generate a null model where language diversity of islands is compared to a sample of a mainland/continent of the same size and shape and at a similar latitude endangerment.R - code used to assess the impact of island endemism on language endangerment.
-The code is based on Bromham et al.'s 2022 study of global predictors of language endangerment and uses the best-fitting model of language endangerment from that study. gram_complexity.R - code used to implement a phylospatial analysis of the influence of island endemism on Shcherbakova et al. 2023's indices of grammatical complexity, fusion/boundedness and informativity. island_diversity_driversLR/IE/WE.R - code used to implement a phylospatial analysis of the predictors of language richness, number of island endemic languages and language-weighted endemism across all inhabited islands in our dataset.
+Cookie_Cutter.R - code used to generate a null model where language diversity of islands is compared to a sample of a mainland/continent of the same size and shape and at a similar latitude.

+endangerment.R - code used to assess the impact of island endemism on language endangerment.
+The code is based on Bromham et al.'s 2022 study of global predictors of language endangerment and uses the best-fitting model of language endangerment from that study.

+gram_complexity.R - code used to implement a phylospatial analysis of the influence of island endemism on Shcherbakova et al. 2023's indices of grammatical complexity, fusion/boundedness and informativity.

+island_diversity_driversLR/IE/WE.R - code used to implement a phylospatial analysis of the predictors of language richness, number of island endemic languages and language-weighted endemism across all inhabited islands in our dataset.
 Note that there is a separate analysis script for each diversity index.

+diversity_model_analysis.R - code for jointly summarising the output of the three analyses of the island language diversity indices.

+phoneme_count.R - code used to implement a phylospatial analysis of the influence of island endemism on phoneme counts using both the Phoible and Creanza et al. (2019) databases.